 At the same time as Chris got to work, Ross entered a bar in Köln, along with some new colleagues.
 He spoke about the job opportunities in Berlin, but said that he wanted both a new challenge and to live in a city that had a higher standard of living.

 The next day, one of his new colleagues told some Irish friends over lunch break about Berlin.
 One of these was leaving soon for London, where he would work on a building site and tell his new mates about Germany.
 One of these left to go to another site, where he told his new mates on tea break.
-One of these workers was a young man called Daniel Roth who had left school with three low grade qualifications, much to the chagrin of his teachers who couldn’t understand how so intelligent a boy would refuse to study.
+One of these workers was a young man called Daniel Roth who had left school with three low grade qualifications (though he would denounce these when asked) much to the chagrin of his teachers who couldn’t understand how so intelligent a boy would refuse to study.
 Daniel had been working around building sites for five years, making a living, but finally waking up to the fact that the only person he was hurting by his rebellion was himself.

 Throughout the afternoon, Daniel pumped the new man for information, making him repeat all he had heard, about work, paperwork, the practicalities about living in Berlin and how to actually go about finding a job there.